 7. Makes tech more powerful

-In contrast to lecture halls, which can rely on display technology used only by the instructor, many active learning classrooms are filled with collaborative tools that are used by the students themselves.
+In contrast to lecture halls, which often have displays that students don’t get to use and audio systems that only pick up a presenter’s voice, many active learning classrooms are filled with tools and systems that put students at the center.
 Get more details on technology and other essential items you can add to your active learning space with this active learning space checklist.

 8. Sparks creative thinking